mpv-player/mpv/DOCS/man/en/options.rst

     unneeded and pass all unknown options through the AVOption system is welcome.
 A full list of AVOptions can be found in the FFmpeg manual.

+--ad-spdif-dtshd=<yes|no>, --dtshd, --no-dtshd
+    When using DTS passthrough, output any DTS-HD track as-is.
+    With ``ad-spdif-dtshd=no`` (the default) only the DTS Core parts will be output.

+    DTS-HD tracks can be sent over HDMI but not over the original coax/toslink S/PDIF system.

+    ``--dtshd`` and ``--no-dtshd`` are deprecated aliases.

 --af=<filter1[=parameter1:parameter2:...],filter2,...>
     Specify a list of audio filters to apply to the audio stream.
 See `audio_filters` for details and descriptions of the available filters.